 When you stop tithing to pay off debt, it's impossible for His promises about tithing to manifest in your life.
 Those promises become null and void, keeping you from the benefits that make your life better.

 You have to decide, is that a risk you want to take?

-Continuing tithing or not while you're paying off your debt is a decision only you can make.
+Continuing to tithe or not while you're paying off your debt is a decision only you can make.
 There are advantages and disadvantages you can find to justify either option.
 You have to weigh those out prayerfully and come to the best decision you can.

-In our own life, Angie and I made the decision to continue to tithe while we paid down our debt.
-We feel that was the best decision that we could have made at the time, and that it was actually an advantage to our journey out of debt.
+In our own life, Angie and I made the decision to keep tithing while we paid off our debt, even though the math didn't work.
+We feel that was the best decision we could have made at the time, and that it was actually an advantage to our journey out of debt.

-We wanted to make sure and keep God's favor on that journey and not risk missing out on that so we could pay off the debt quicker.
+We wanted to make sure and keep God's favor on our journey and not risk missing out on His promises so we could pay off the debt quicker.

 Was it God?
 Only He knows for sure.
 That's where faith enters the picture.

 So the question remains- Should you tithe while getting out of debt?
 Only you can answer that question for yourself and your family.
 Weigh out the pros and the cons, ask the right questions, pray about it, and you'll come to the right decision.